Overview

 Method 1: Personal API Keys

 Personal API keys are the recommended method for individual traders and automated trading systems.
 Each wallet can have one active API key at a time.
-Format:stk_
+Format:stk_ followed by a secure random string

 Headers Required: